 No Tax Benefits

 With a solar lease/PPA, the solar provider pockets the tax incentives.
 Instead of you deducting 30 percent of the cost of a solar installing from your federal income taxes—typically $10,000–$15,000—and rolling that massive savings over into your loan, the solar provider gets to do that for themselves instead.

 Splitting the Savings

-Second, you are entitled to receive only a portion of the energy savings on your utility bills.
-This is because you are agreeing to pay a built-in price escalator for the power you are purchasing which can significantly increase in price after 25 years.
+With a solar lease/PPA, you only receive a portion of the energy savings on your utility bills.
+This is because PPAs/solar lease agreements come with a built-in price escalator for the power you are purchasing which can significantly increase over 25 years.